chhorisberger/M5StackMenuSystem/README.md

 ```c++
 mainMenu.addMenuItem("Loop Callback", testLoopInitCallback, testLoopCallback);
 ```

-This function will be then called automatically on every invocation of "mainMenu.loop()".
+When a user selects the menu item, this function will be then called automatically on every invocation of "mainMenu.loop()".

-Be aware this only works if "mainMenu.loop()" is actually called in the Arduino "loop()" method.
+This is usefull if you want to display a designated screen on selection of the menu item, for example to allow for user input.

 If you want the invocations of "loop callback" function to stop, just call the following inside the function: